BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-attachments-plus/working with MAP/defaults customer.md

 After you have added the attachments you want in the report selection, you can start sending the mail.
 If you have not done so yet, you can find the setup of the [Customer Default Attachments](/en-us/apps/mail-attachments-plus/first-steps/setup/defaults-customer/) in the **"Getting Started"** section.

-For this example, we have set up the default attachments in invoice shipping as follows:
+For this example, we have set up the default attachments in invoice as follows:

 ![](images/apps/attachmentcustomersetup.PNG)

-Two PDFs are attached, each with the standards set up per document/report
+For the customer 10000 Adatum Corporation, we have activated here that the standard attachments as well as the document attachments and document line attachments are attached.
+In addition to the two attachments shown above, the attachments from the report selection "invoice" as wel as possible document attachments and document line attachments are also added when an invoice is sent.

 {{< notice info "Note" >}}
  _If you are using a Business Central version in which the Mail Experience is not yet available, the procedure is a little different._